This memoir has one of the most beautiful and intensely evocative openings I’ve read in a long time:

 That’s where the word “nostalgia” comes from, Aunt Mila insists.
 Looking back at your homeland.
 Looking back at those birch trees and peasant huts…Looking back and remembering things that used to seem insignificant and small: a wisp of smoke curling from a chimney into the frosty sky, for example, or your mother’s figure growing bigger on the dacha road until you find yourself burying your face in her soft belly under a polyester dress with a red apple print.

 I think I learned more from this book about Russia and what life was like in the Soviet Union than from most history books I’ve read on these topics.
 Achingly beautifully written and poetic, I took breaks from reading it because I didn’t want to finish too quickly.
-Gorokhova’s descriptive writing is so rich, the kind that should be savored slowly.
+Gorokhova’s descriptive writing is so rich, the kind to savor slowly.
+5/5

 A Mountain of Crumbs: A Memoir